adriahnogementa/birdpark/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the root directory of the project.
 3. Ensure you have Docker installed on your machine.
+4. Run `docker build -t birdpark-db .` to build the container.
-4. Run `docker-compose up` to start the application.
+5. Run `docker run -d --name my-birdpark-db -p 5432:5432 birdpark-db ` to start the DB container.
-5. Access the application at `http://localhost:8080`.
+6. Start the Application `BirdparkApplication.java`.
+7. You can test with `http://localhost:8080/openingtime/get`.

 #### Usage only with Frontend (https://github.com/Louiz7007/Vogelpark_Frontend)
 - Visit the homepage to view basic information about the bird park.